saurvs/astro-rust/README.md

 Asteroids

-* true diameter from absolute magnitude and albedo
+* true diameter, from absolute magnitude and albedo
-* apparent diameter from true diameter and distance to the Earth
+* apparent diameter, from true diameter and distance to the Earth

 ## Contributing